ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 # Handling Cheating

-## Why am I banned?
+## Why am I restricted?
-A user may get banned if they do any of the following:
+A user may get restricted if they do any of the following:
 -   Continuous misbehaviour regardless of how many infringements they accumulate.
 -   Circumventing a punishment by making a new account.
 -   Sharing their account with other users.